 Coming to my post, cheese cakes have a special place in my baking repertoire.
 After the initial success of sponge cakes, I slowly started spreading my wings in my flight of fancy for cheese cakes.
 Remembering my days in Tokyo with a wonderful oven to experiment.
 I used to bike to our local library and spend my afternoons buried in flipping through the pages of cook books.
 I came across a wonderful cheese cake recipe.
 I have made it many times and it is part of my blog too.

-This cheese cake is also quite delicious because of the two types of cheeses that are used to make this cake.
+This fresh ricotta cheesecake is also quite delicious because of the two types of cheeses that are used to make this cake.
 I have used fresh ricotta and cream cheese.
 The base is made of arrowroot biscuits with almond meal.
-The texture of this fresh ricotta cheesecake is very light and the lemon jest adds a great flavour to it.
+The texture of this fresh ricotta cheesecake is very light and the lemon zest adds a great flavour to it.
 Making fresh ricotta is simple and easy than you think.
 I am sure you will adore this light luscious fresh Ricotta cheesecake